MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ALPNs are identified by their registered "Identification Sequence" (`alpn-id`), which is a sequence of 1-255 octets.

-    alpn-id = 1*255(OCTET)
+    alpn-id = 1*255OCTET

-The presentation value of "alpn" is a comma-separated list of one or more `alpn-id`s.
-Any commas present in the Identification Sequence are escaped by a backslash:

-    escaped-octet = %x00-2b / "\," / %x2d-5b / "\\" / %x5D-FF
-    escaped-id = 1*(escaped-octet)
-    alpn-value = escaped-id *("," escaped-id)
+"alpn" is a multi-valued SvcParamKey.
+Each decoded value in the "alpn" value list SHALL be an `alpn-id`.
+The value list MUST NOT be empty.

 The wire format value for "alpn" consists of at least one `alpn-id` prefixed by its length as a single octet, and these length-value